 - Calming inflammation

 Always consult your vet when it comes to your cat’s health and the treatment of any conditions.
 They may even prescribe aloe vera.

 Aloe is by no means the most dangerous plant your cat could eat.
 There are plenty of common houseplants out there that are higher in toxicity and present more of a risk.

-In many places, you would be in trouble just for having this in your house.
-If your cat eats any, it could result in vomiting, diarrhea, seizures, and coma.
+- Marijuana: In many places, you would be in trouble just for having this in your house.
+If your cat eats any, it could result in vomiting, diarrhea, seizures, and a coma.

-These contain a toxin known as taxine.
-This can affect the nervous system causing trembling and breathing difficulties.
+- Yew: These contain a toxin known as taxine.
+This can affect the nervous system, causing trembling and breathing difficulties.
 It can also cause heart failure and death.